yoanlcq/x11_gl_alsa_freetype_challenge/README.md

 # x11_gl_alsa_freetype_challenge
 Making a game for Linux with the system-provided APIs, in two days.

+**NOTE**: For reasons against my will, Day 2 was actually split into small periods of time the few following days.
+After that, I completely forgot to update the README, and today I've forgotten too many details to complete this seriously.
+The remainder of the README was written by the "Day-2" me who knew a lot more at the time.

 # The challenge

 Make a game for Linux with no "external" run-time dependencies such as